 There has been a deliberate decision not to include any 'standard' letters or 'model' complaints procedure here.
 Each and every complaint needs a specific, individual response because no two practices (and indeed, no two complainants) are the same.
 Dental Protection is happy to offer specific advice on individual cases.
-Similarly, each practice must design and operate a complaints system which reflects the size, nature and style of the individual practice, and the strengths and limitations of its human and practical resources.
-The complaints system appropriate to various practices will have common characteristics, but the fine details must be a matter for each individual practice.
+Similarly, each practice must design and operate a complaints system which reflects the size, nature and style of the individual practice, and the strengths and limitations of its human and practices will have common characteristics, but the fine details must be a matter for each individual practice.
 Here again, Dental Protection is happy to offer advice on request.